Testing the identification of causal effects in observational data: Testing Identification

-Under a linear regression model for the outcome with homogeneous effects, we can straightforwardly test the null hypotheses \eqref{nullhyp1} or \eqref{nullhyp2} based on regressing $Y$ on a constant, $Z$, $D$, and $X$ and verifying whether the coefficient on $Z$ is statistically significantly different to zero.
+Under the null hypothesis, the mean conditional outcome is constant across $Z$ given any value of $D$ and $X$.
+For a binary instrument, which we assume in the following, equation \eqref{nullhyp1}, for instance, corresponds to Under a linear regression model for the outcome with homogeneous effects, we can test the null hypothesis \eqref{nullhyp1} based on regressing $Y$ on a constant, $Z$, $D$, and $X$ and verifying whether the coefficient on $Z$ is statistically significantly different from zero.
 However, when assuming a more flexible nonparametric model, the conditional statistical association of $Z$ and $Y$ is allowed to be heterogeneous across different values of $Z$, $D$, and $X$.
-In theory, one then might want to verify the respective null hypothesis at all values the instrument, the treatment, and the covariates might take, to make sure to check for any possible violation.
-However, if some or all of these variables are continuously distributed, this implies an infinite amount of hypotheses that could be tested.
-But even under (mostly) discretely distributed variables, statistical power in finite samples quickly decreases in the conditioning set as a function of the dimension and support of $X$, i.e.\ the number of covariates to be controlled for and the number of values they might take.
-Furthermore, testing many hypotheses introduces a multiple hypothesis testing issue.
-The more hypothesis tests one conducts, the higher is the risk that one or several of them spuriously reject the null hypothesis in the sample, even when the null hypothesis is satisfied for every set of conditioning variables in the population.

-One way to circumvent such issues of limited finite sample power and multiple hypothesis testing is to verify whether the null hypothesis holds on average.
-For a binary instrument as the sibling sex ratio considered in our application, this amounts to testing the following condition:
+In theory, one then might want to verify the respective null hypothesis at all values of the instrument, the treatment, and the covariates, to check for any possible violation.
+However, if some or all of these variables are continuously distributed, this implies an infinite number of hypotheses to be tested.
+Even under (mostly) discretely distributed variables, statistical power in finite samples quickly decreases in the conditioning set as a function of the dimension and support of $X$.
+Therefore, a test statistic must necessarily involve an aggregate measure over its domain (or support), see e.g. \cite{racine1997consistent} and \cite{racine2006testing} who provide a nonparametric significance test based on an aggregate $L_2$-norm that is related to our approach in Section \ref{squareddiff}.
+Another way to circumvent such issues of limited finite sample power and multiple hypothesis testing is to verify whether the null hypothesis holds on average.
+For a binary instrument as considered in our application, this amounts to testing the following condition: